JacobYuan7/jacobyuan7.github.io/_pages/includes/intro.md

 - 2️⃣ Representation Learning: video understanding, human-object interaction detection/scene graph generation;
 - 3️⃣ AI for Science and Engineering.

-Feel free to drop me an email📧 if you are interested in collaborating with me remotely or as a full-time researcher/intern.
+📧 Feel free to drop me an email if you are interested in collaborating with me remotely or as a full-time researcher/intern.

 <!--
 - 3️⃣ Language-Vision Foundation Models and their Applications, and